 JG: We had written a ton of songs for the album as we always do, and I think we knew there were a few of them lyrically that was going to reflect Tim's experience living in the states, and his reaction to Donald Trump.
 The mayhem that is going on over there was always going to come through as a lyrical theme.
 Tim did a great job trying to cull it because he didn't want the album to be about Trump and he didn't think he deserved to be plastered across our record.

-So we consciously kept it to two songs which were Hank and Heads which are specifically about Donald Trump.
-When we went into the studio, we had a pretty good idea where we were going with the record musically.
-We worked with the producers Charlie Andrew and Beni Giles.
-We had been trying to work with Charlie for the last three albums, but it hadn’t panned out and we kind of adopted Beni.
-Beni was brought into the studio to edit some of the songs for us he said, “I’d love to do it but I’m not really an editor.
-I like producing.”
+So we consciously kept it to two songs: Hank and Heads which are specifically about Donald Trump.
+When we went into the studio, we had a pretty good idea of going with the record musically.
+We worked with the producer's Charlie Andrew and Beni Giles.
+We had been trying to work with Charlie for the last three albums, but it hadn't panned out and we kind of adopted Beni.
+Beni was brought into the studio to edit some of the songs for us he said, "I'd love to do it, but I'm not really an editor.
+I like producing."
 So we gave him a couple of songs to work on by himself in a room, and when we came back, we absolutely loved what he had done.
 It was very irreverent.
 He had smashed everything up and edited songs and chopped them up and messed with the sounds.
 Moreover, we loved it.
 That gave us the direction that the record went in, and Charlie picked up on that.

 Was there a particular song on the record that made you realize you were going in the right direction?